dry5kulll/OverTheWire/Bandit/README.md

 ### Level 22
 - **Description**:
      - Same as the previous level, there is a cronjob running.
-     - The script `/usr/bin/cronjob_bandit23.sh` is executed by `bandit23` user every minute of every hour, every day of the month, every month, every day of the week.
+     - The script `/usr/bin/cronjob_bandit23.sh` executed by `bandit23` user has the below code in it.
        ```bash
        #!/bin/bash
        myname=$(whoami)